-Knowing the huge impact it can have on their bottom line, many employers have ditched paper timesheets or old punch timeclocks in favor of digital time and attendance solutions.
-These systems automate the entire time-tracking process.
+Knowing the huge impact it can have on their bottom lines, many employers have ditched paper timesheets or old punch clocks in favor of digital time and attendance solutions.
+A digital system automates the entire time-tracking process.
 It keeps detailed real-time data of when employees come and go, which it automatically transfers into a payroll solution in time for payday.

-Editor's note: If you're looking for information to help you choose the time and attendance system that's right for you, use the questionnaire below to have our vendor partners contact you with free information.
+Editor’s note: Looking for the right time and attendance system for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

-These types of systems cut down on employee time theft.
-Since workers have to digitally clock in and out each day, they're not simply writing down when they start and end their day.
-This eliminates the possibility of employees getting paid for time they aren't actually on the clock.
+These systems cut down on employee time theft.
+Since workers have to digitally clock in and out each day, they’re not simply writing down when they start and end their day.
+This reduces the possibility of employees getting paid for time they aren’t actually at work.